Universal credit: Elements

 More detailed information on the housing element can be found in the following ADM Chapters:

-There are two elements under this heading – limited capability for work element (LCW) and the limited capability for work and work related activity element (LCWWRA).
+Prior to 3 April 2017 there were two capability for work elements – limited capability for work element (LCW) and the limited capability for work and work related activity element (LCWWRA).
 It is important to note that a claimant cannot get both elements – they only get one or the other.
+The limited capability for work element was removed from 3 April 2017.

 Limited capability for work element (LCW)

-The LCW element is included in the maximum amount if the claimant has a limited capability for work.
-In a joint claim only one element is included even if both claimants satisfy the criteria.
-In addition, a claimant cannot get the LCW element and the carer element if they are the one who satisfy the criteria for both.
+The LCWWRA element is included in the maximum amount if the claimant has a limited capability for work and work related activity.
+The rules are similar to those for ESA.
+Only one element can be included in a joint claim even if both claimants meet the criteria and the claimant cannot get the LCWWRA element and the carer element if they are the one who satisfy the criteria for both.

 The element may not be payable immediately and can be subject to a three month determination period during which the DWP decides whether the claimant does have limited capability for work or whether they should get the LCWWRA instead.
 Some people are exempt from the requirement to wait three months.